gbg4812/CacheQueuer/docs/Wiki.md

 ```json

 	{"Progress":5.0, "Range":[1.0, 30.0]}

 ```

 Any other format won't be used and will be printed into the console.
 Every time a `dict` is readed from the render process output, the `QThread` will fire a signal to update the progress bar.

+When the Process ends, it sends a returncode:
+- 0 ⇒ Successful
+- 1 ⇒ Failed

 ## Parms Tab
 The parms for each key in the Task Data dict will create a Label to print its value.